amwmedia/infect.js/README.md

 infect.func(Function, Object)
 ```

-When you're writing a function that needs one or more dependency, simply pass it to `infect.func()` and reference the dependencies as parameters that are prepended with a dollar sign (`$`).
+When you're writing a function that needs one or more dependency, simply pass it to `infect.func()` and reference the dependencies as parameters that are prefixed with a dollar sign (`$`).
 All dependencies should be added to the end of the parameter list, and they are not expected when you call the function.
 Optionally you may pass in an object that you want to be used as `this` inside the function.
+If no object is provided, a blank object will be created for this purpose (the global scope will not be used).

 ```javascript
 var foo = infect.func(function (name, age, $Logger) {